val-wong/Flashcard-Generator/README.md

 # Flashcard-Generator
-Javascript project building cloze constructors
+Javascript project building and using constructors